cnerg/cnerg.github.com/source/jobs/ra-2019-eti.rst

 Experience and Desired Skills
 ------------------------------

-Candidates will be evaluated aginst the following criteria:
+Candidates will be evaluated against the following criteria:

 * Undergraduate experience in Nuclear Engineering, Computer Science, Statistics, Electrical Engineering, or relevant other field
+* Interest in the application of data analytics methods for problems in nuclear non-proliferation
+* Communication and collaboration skills

+While not necessary, the following skills are also preferred

 * Experience with machine learning, data fusion and data analytics
 * Experience with software development
-* Interest the application of data analytics methods for problems in nuclear non-proliferation
-* Communication and collaboration skills

 Specific Duties
 ---------------